oscarfmdc/incubator-myriad/docs/myriad-remote-distribution-configuration.md

 ### Step 2: Deploy the Myriad Files

-To deploy the Myriad Scheduler and Executor files, copy the jar filess and configuration file to the following locations:
+To deploy the Myriad Scheduler and Executor files, copy the jar files and configuration file to the following locations:

 ```
 cp myriad-scheduler/build/libs/*.jar /opt/hadoop-2.7.0/share/hadoop/yarn/lib/